vramana/blog/_posts/2014-09-12-algorithms-quick-find.md

 Currently, there is a ongoing [Algorithms Part I](https://www.coursera.org/course/algs4partI) course on coursera.
 Along with studying the course, in a series of blog posts, I will try to explain various data structures and algorithms and implement them in Haskell and if time permits in JavaScript as well.
 I started learning Haskell recently, so implementation of algorithms here will very naive and may not of same efficiency.
 But I will try my best to write as nice solution within my knowledge.
 As learn more Haskell along the way, I plan to revisit old algorithms and rewrite them.
 In case you are wondering why I mentioned JavaScript beside Haskell, I really really like it as language(because of the way Douglas Crockford puts it) and I want to explore its potential to do functional style programs.

-Once the course ends, and if I am still writing, I will definitely pick up Purely Functional Data Structures book by C. Osaki and rewrite everything.
+Once the course ends, and if I am still writing, I will definitely pick up Purely Functional Data Structures book by C. Okasaki and rewrite everything.
 You may ask, what's the point of rewriting this many times?
 I just view as a good learning exercise.
 Alright, let's get started!

 ## Union-Find